 Also of interest is that Dittmer has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Dittmer who are college-educated is close to the national average for all communities of 21.84%: 18.79% of the adults in Dittmer have a bachelor's degree or advanced degree.
+The education level of Dittmer citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.79% of adults 25 and older in Dittmer have a college degree.

 The per capita income in Dittmer in 2022 was $33,047, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $132,188 for a family of four.
 However, Dittmer contains both very wealthy and poor people as well.